phievo/phievo/docs/source/analyse.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By construction φ-evo does not allow to quickly run the dynamics of a
 network.
+Because the dynamics is computed in C (for performance reason),
-More precisely a Network object does not have method that
+a python Network object does not have a method that directly returns the
-directly returns the derivative from at a given state of gene
+derivative at a given state of gene quantities.
+However φ-evo has the
-quantities.
-Instead φ-evo has a method to write a **c** file containing
-the derivative function and that runs the dynamics on pre-defined
-inputs.
-This may seem a bit bulky but the software was initially written
-to evaluate the fitness of a given network as quickly as possible.
-This
+method ``run_dynamics`` to symplify the run of a dynmics for a given
-is better done in **c**.

-However *Simulation* has the method *run\_dynamics* to ease the access
-to the results the dynamics.
+network based on the history and inputs defined in *init\_history.c* and
+*input.c* respectively.

 .. code:: python

     net = sim.get_best_net(3,5)
     dyn_buffer = sim.run_dynamics(net=net,trial=1)

-This runs the dynamics as it would in the evolution algorithm with the
-history and input **c** files (provided in the project directory).
-You
-can specify the number of trial you want to run (if the dynamics is
+You can specify the number of trial you want to run (if the dynamics is
 stochastic for example).
 The buffer returned by the function is a
 dictionary where the "time" and "net" keys give you access to the time
 vector and the network used for the run respectively.
 The other keys are
 the index of the trial for which you want to access the data.
 Note that
-the buffer is also stored in the *Simulation* object as *buffer\_data*,
+the buffer is also stored in the *Simulation.buffer\_data*, the latter
-the latter is erased every time you run a new set of dynamics for
+is erased every time you run a new set of dynamics for *Simulations*.
-*Simulations*.

 Plotting the results of a dynamics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The simulation object allows you to plot the two most obvious results you would like to see after running a dynamics:
+The simulation object allows you to plot the two results you would like to see after running a dynamics:

 1) The time course of the genes in a given cell with *Plot\_TimeCourse*
 2) The evolution of the genes along the system at a given time point